-This office is responsible for scheduling positive co-curricular activities for student on and off campus.
+This office is responsible for scheduling positive co-curricular activities for students on and off campus.
 The programs enhance the social, educational, and cultural experiences for students at Defiance College.
 The Office of Student Activities & Leadership is responsible for large scale programming such as Late Nite @ DC, Family and Friends Weekend, Homecoming, and Spring Fling.
 Other past events have included concerts, comedians, and hypnotists as well as trips off-campus for hockey games, bowling and more.
-The Director of Student Activities & Leadership advises the Campus Activities Board (CAB), Sororities and Fraternities (Phi Sigma Chi and Alpha Xi Delta), the Inter-Greek Council (IGC), President's Achievement Society (PAS) and facilitates advising of other student organizations and the creation of new ones.
+The Director of Student Activities & Leadership advises the Campus Activities Board (CAB), Greek Life (Phi Sigma Chi, Tau Kappa Epsilon and Alpha Xi Delta), and the Inter-Greek Council (IGC) and facilitates advising of other student organizations and the creation of new ones.
 This office also coordinates the Leadership Certificate Program.
 All students are encouraged to be active on campus and are welcome to be active in as many organizations as they desire.
 Meeting times for various organizations are advertised frequently around campus.

-STUDENT LIFE OFFICE
+STUDENT LIFE OFFICE OFFICE OF THE DEAN OF STUDENTS

-OFFICE OF THE DEAN OF STUDENTS Location: Hubbard Hall
+Location: Hubbard Hall